intercognitive/Universal-Machine-Time-UMT/README.md

 ### Precision Time Protocol (PTP) Implementation

-UMT implements a modified version of the IEEE 1588 Precision Time Protocol (PTP) to achieve nanosecond-level time synchronization.
+UMT implements a modified version of the IEEE 1588 Precision Time Protocol (PTP) with the aim to achieve nanosecond-level time synchronization.
 This implementation uses a master clock server that derives its time from the blockchain, providing a trustless and decentralized time source.

 #### PTP Algorithm Overview